 About syncing your workspace

-When you open a workspace with Augment enabled, your codebase will be synced to Augment automatically—files that match your .gitignore will not be synced.
-You can control what files get synced in a .augmentignore file.
+When you open a workspace with Augment enabled, your codebase will be automatically synced to Augment secure cloud.
+You can control what files get synced using .gitignore and .augmentignore files.
 Syncing usually takes less than a minute but can take longer depending on the size of your codebase.
-You can use Workspace Context to view what files are synced and add additional context.
+In Visual Studio Code, you can use Workspace Context to view what files are synced and add additional context.

 What gets synced